OVS-CTL(8) Open vSwitch OVS-CTL(8)

 By default ovs-ctl passes --mlockall to ovs-vswitchd, requesting that

-disk.
+paged to disk.
 This option suppresses that behavior.

 • --no-self-confinement